DeloitteDigitalUK/jira-agile-metrics/README.md

    grouped by last non-resolved status.
 - `Waste chart title: <title>` – Title for the waste chart.

+### Progress report

+- `Progress report: <filename>.html` – Write progress report to a standalone HTML file.
+- `Progress report title: <title>` – Title of the progress report page.
+- `Progress report epic deadline field: <fieldname>` – Name of a date field giving the deadline of an epic.
+- `Progress report epic team field: <fieldname>` – Name of a field giving the name of the team responsible for an epic.
+- `Progress report epic min stories field: <fieldname>` – Name of an integer field giving the minimum number of stories expected for an epic, for forecasting purposes.
+- `Progress report epic max stories field: <fieldname>` – Name of an integer field giving the maximum number of stories expected for an epic, for forecasting purposes.
+- `Progress report epic query template: <query>` – Query used to identify epics for an outcome.
+The placeholder `{outcome}` will be substituted for the given outcome key (if set) or name.
+- `Progress report story query template: <query>` – Query used to identify stories for an epic.
+The placeholder `{epic}` will be substituted for the given epic key (JIRA reference).
+The placeholders `{outcome}` and `{team}` may also be used to identify the outcome key/name and team name, respectively.
+- `Progress report teams: <list>` – A list of records with keys `Name`, `WIP`, `Min throughput`, `Max throughput`, `Throughput samples` and/or `Throughput samples window` which specify the teams that may be associated with epics. `Name` is required, and you must specify either `Min/Max throughput` (numeric values, in stories per week) *or* `Throughput samples`, which is a JQL query to identify stories for the given team for the purpose of calculating historical throughput.
+If `Throughput samples window` is given, it specifies the number of weeks into the past (from today's date) to use when calculating historical throughput.
+   `WIP` defaults to 1.
+- `Progress report outcomes: <list>` – A list of records with keys `Name`, `Key`, and/or `Epic query`, which specify the outcomes to list on the progress report. `Key` will default to the same value as `Name`. `Epic query`, if given, takes precedence over `Progress report epic query template` when finding epics for this outcome.

 ## Changelog

+### 0.11

+- Added progress report calculator

 ### 0.10